-Prerequisite: Metal 10 or Metal 11
+Prerequisite: Intro Metal

-- In partnership with the University of the Fraser Valley, Sardis Secondary is offering the British Columbia Welding Foundations ticket. - Students will need 4 more periods of Welding to complete the first 16 credits of this course. - Students will attend UFV full time in their second semester of grade 12 to earn the last 16 credits of this 32 credit program. - Students who wish to enter this program should contact Mr. Purych for an interview. - The course is open to all students, but only those who complete all of the required competencies will be guaranteed seats into UFV in the student's final grade 12 semester. - Students successfully completing this program will be eligible to receive a British Columbia Welding Foundations certification.
+- In partnership with UFV Trades & Technology, Sardis is offering the British Columbia Welding Foundations ticket. - Students will need 4 periods of Train in Trades Welding at Sardis to complete the first 16 credits of this program. - Students will attend UFV full time in their second semester of grade 12 to earn the last 16 credits of this 32 credit program. - The program is open to all students, but only those who complete all of the required competencies will be guaranteed seats into UFV in the student's final semester of grade 12. - Students successfully completing this program will be eligible to receive the British Columbia Welding Foundations certification.